danielwernerio/tinyo/README.md

 - **Decentralized Governance**: Token holders actively participate in shaping the project's direction through votes, empowering contributors to drive innovation.
 - **Low Contribution Barriers**: We aim to make contributions seamless and rewarding, both on GitHub and beyond.

+### Monetarization

+Somehow the DAO needs to finance itself (the world is how it is..).
+Because of that we plan to implement the following monetarization strategies to pay the development of the open-source version of TIO:

+- [Dashboard][tinyodash] Pro (Local/Server) [one-time payment]
+- Managed services: [TIO Cloud][tinyocloud] Pro (based on [TIO Runtime][tinyort] Pro) [monthly payment]
+- Professional support offering for TIO Pro Services [monthly payment]

 ### Important IP contributors

 - [GitHub username] [IP Summary]